 Agonists and antagonists

-In addition to the neurotransmitters themselves that naturally occur in the receptor systems, there are many chemicals that interfere with the functioning of the receptor systems.
+In addition to the neurotransmitters themselves that naturally occur in receptor systems, there are many chemicals that interfere with the functioning of receptor systems.
 Substances that activate the receptors of the system are called agonists.
 Substances that inhibit receptors are called antagonists.
 The most typical natural agonist of a given receptor system is, of course, the neurotransmitter itself.
-Agonists and antagonists differ in their potency on their receptor system.
+The agonists and antagonists differ in their potency on their receptor system.
 Strong agonists and antagonists find many nerve poisons and drugs .
 For example, the alcohol is a GABA receptor agonist, and when we eat in a pub under the picture, it's because the ingested alcohol imitates the effect of γ-aminobutyric acid on its receptor, causing all well-known symptoms.
-When another sect in the metric wears with sarine again, it's because it acts as a cholinergic antagonist - it kills by blocking the transmission of acetylcholine signal from motor neurons axons to cholinergic receptors in the muscles.
+When another sect in the metric wears with sarine again, it is because it acts as a cholinergic system antagonist - killing by blocking the transmission of acetylcholine signal from motor neurons axons to cholinergic receptors in the muscles.
 Receptor systems agonists and antagonists include thousands of different poisons and highly potent drugs.

 Neuromodulator is a chemical that affects any receptor system but is not an agonist or antagonist.
-We can say that in neurobiology we recognize two types of effects of substances on receptor systems:
+We can say that in neurobiology we recognize two types of effect of substances on receptor systems:

-The boundary between direct and neuromodulatory effects is not clearly defined.
+The boundary between direct and neuromodulatory effects is not strictly defined.
 However, the neuromodulatory effect is less drastic than the direct effect.

 The word neurotropic sounds professional, but it simply means that the substance somehow affects the nervous system.
-The term neurotropic includes both direct (agonist / antagonistic) and neuromodulatory effects.
+The term neurotropic includes both direct (agonist / antagonist) and neuromodulatory effects.
 A special type of neurotropic effect is a nootropic effect.
 Nootropics are defined as substances that increase intelligence and improve the functioning of the nervous system.
-Since ginseng and other adaptogenes have been described as such, I wrote a special page about the nootropic effect of adapogenic drugs .
+Since ginseng and other adaptogens have been described as such, I wrote a special page about the nootropic effect of adapters .

 Neurotropic effects of adaptogens

-In addition, the adaptogen has historically been linked to the concept of stress since its inception.
-The science of adaptogens was, at the time, considered to be the cutting-edge discipline of theoretical medicine , which Brechman followed in the then-new discovery of the Generalized Adaptation Syndrome (GAS) .
-Due to the continuity of stress with GAS and the hypothalamic-pituitary axis, scientists nowadays tend to mark adaptogens as plants stimulating their hypothalamic-pituitary axis effects.
-Discussion of the mechanisms of this effect is therefore of great importance in adaptogens.
+Additionally, the adaptogen has historically been linked to the concept of stress since its inception.
+The science of adaptogens was, at the time, considered to be the cutting-edge discipline of theoretical medicine , which Brechman followed up on the discovery of the Generalized Adaptation Syndrome (GAS) at that time .
+Because of the continuity of stress with the GAS and the hypothalamic-pituitary axis, scientists nowadays tend to mark adaptive plants as stimulating their hypothalamic-pituitary axis.
+Discussion of the mechanisms of this effect is therefore of great importance for adaptogens.

 In terms of mechanism, adapters are particularly important for the neurosteroidal effects of their triterpenoid saponins.
 The concept of neurosteroids was introduced by the French physiologist Etienne Baulieu in the 1980s, who noticed that triterpenoids have neuromodulatory abilities.
-Due to their amphoteric character, saponins of ginseng and other adapogenics have the ability to bind to the cell membrane and nonpolar pockets of cellular receptors and other proteins.
+Because of their amphoteric character, saponins of ginseng and other adaptogenes have the ability to bind to the cell membrane and nonpolar pockets of cellular receptors and other proteins.
 For the same reason, these saponins also have the ability to penetrate the cell membrane into the nucleus and act directly on gene expression.
 These adaptive saponins can be viewed as neuromodulators by the character of the body close to their own hormones and neurosteroids.
-For the same reason, the effects of adaptogens are generally long-lasting, ie they require long-term use.
+For the same reason, the effects of adaptogens are generally long-lasting, ie they require long-term use for their realization.

 Effects of adaptogens on selected receptor systems

-The non-modulatory effects of genuine ginseng saponins have been the subject of intense research since the mid-20th century.
-In the 1970s, the Japanese ginseng found out that it contains various components, some of which cause CNS activation, others are reassuring ( Saito1977epg ).
+The non-modulatory effects of genuine ginseng saponins have been the subject of intensive research since the mid-20th century.
+The gypsy gypsies found out in the 1970s that they contain various components, some of which cause CNS activation, others are reassuring ( Saito1977epg ).
 Soon the first specific neuromodulatory panaxosides, ginsenoside Rb 1 and Rg 1 ( Tsang1985gsi , Benishin 1992 ) were identified.
 Since then, research into the neurosteroidal and neuromodulatory effects of individual panaxosides and other adaptive saponins has begun on various CNS receptor systems:

 Other neurotrophic effects

 In this section I mention the effects of adaptogens on the brain and the nervous system that did not come under the above-mentioned receptor systems.
-These are, on the one hand, effects on other neuronal molecules, and more general effects on the CNS.
-In the first place I again mention the ginseng right, which was the most researched:
+These are effects on other neuronal molecules and more general effects on the CNS.
+First of all, I mention the ginseng right, which was the most researched:

 - Protective and regenerative effect - Ginseng saponins improve nerve fiber growth ( Takemoto1984png ) and protect brain cells from death in brain ischemia ( Wen1996grp ), chemical damage ( eg alcohol ), psychological stress and other stressful factors.
 The carrier of this effect is gssd.
 Rg 1 ( Wen1996grp , Lim1997pih ), which also counteracted the aging of cortical neurons ( Li1997eag , Jiang1996mag , Liu1995egr ) and cells in general ( Choo2003aag ).

 - Effect on GABA Receptors - γ-aminobutyric acid receptors (GABA) are the most abundant receptors in the human brain.
 Neurosteroidal effects on GABA A and GABA B have ginsenosides Rb1, Rb2 , Rc , Re , Rf and Rg1 ( Kimura1994igw ).
-The stabilizing effect on the GABA system is partly explained by the adaptogenic anti-stress effect of ginseng ( Bhattcharya1999epg , Yuan1998mag ).
+The stabilizing effect on the GABA system explains in part the adaptogenic anti-stress effect of ginseng ( Bhattcharya1999epg , Yuan1998mag ).

 - Examples of other effects - Ginsenoside 20 (S) -Rg 3 inhibits P / Q Ca 2+ channels, Kv 1.4 K + channels and Na + IIA rat brain channels with an IC50 of tens of μM ( Jeong2004sgr ).
 According to Jiang1996mag and Liu1995egr , gssd.
 Rb 1 and Rg 1 increase Na / K-pump activity.
-According to Cao1990ieg, the ginsenoside Rb 1 Na / K-pump inhibited with an IC50 of 6.3 μM.
-Ginseng has direct effects against pain perception (as well as indirect pain-relieving effects by inhibiting inflammation ).
+According to the Cao1990ieg ginsenoside Rb 1 Na / K-pump, it inhibits with an IC50 of 6.3 μM.
+Ginseng has direct effects against pain perception (and also indirect pain-relieving effects by inhibiting inflammation ).
 Ginseng positively affects sleep - for example panaxosid majonoside-R 2 in stressed animals restores sleeping capacity ( Huong1998aem ).
-A positive effect on sleep is also reported in the Lee1990cip animal study and the Han2013erg clinical study.
-At the same time, ginseng makes it easier to suppress sleep, so " insomnia " is the most common complaint when using ginseng.
+Positive effect on sleep is also reported in animal studies Lee1990cip and in the Han2013erg clinical study.
+At the same time, ginseng facilitates the ability to suppress sleep, so " insomnia " is the most common complaint when using ginseng.
 Ginseng stabilizes the activity of neurons and makes it easier to overcome withdrawal symptoms in drug withdrawal .

 Other plants and fungi

-In addition to the model ginseng right adaptogens, American ginseng is typically considered neurotrophic in the genus Panax , while ginseng ( P. pseudoginseng ) or ginseng notoginseng ( P. notoginseng ) are traditionally used to regulate metabolism.
+In addition to the model ginseng right adaptogene, American ginseng is considered to be typically neurotrophic in the genus Panax , while ginseng ( P. pseudoginseng ) or ginseng notoginseng ( P. notoginseng ) are traditionally used to regulate metabolism.

-In eleuterokok the situation is unclear, whereas the use of pink rosary ( Rhodiola rosea ) and vitreous ( Withania somnifera ) in the role of neuromodulatory adaptogen has support in the literature.
-The stapler affects serotonin and other neurotransmitters and has the potential to quit drug addiction ( Mannucci2012sir ).
+In eleuterokok, the situation is unclear, whereas the use of Rhodiola rosea and Candida somnifera in the role of neuromodulatory adaptogen is supported in literature.
+The stairway affects serotonin and other neurotransmitters and has the potential to quit drug addiction ( Mannucci2012sir ).
 There are also indications that Rhodiola has the ability to induce regeneration of CNS neurons ( Chen2009err ).

 A modulation effect on serotonin receptors, GABA receptors and central acetylcholine receptors ( Hsieh2001aew ) has been demonstrated in Schisanra chinensis ( Schisanra chinensis ) and are signs of nootropic effect ( Pan2002spa , Egashira2008srm ).

-It can be assumed that the pancreatic gynostema ( Gynostemma pentaphyllum ) will also be neurotrophic.
+It can be assumed that pancreatic gynostema ( Gynostemma pentaphyllum ) will also be neurotrophic.

-Neurotropic adaptogens also include caterpillars ( Cordyceps spp.) , Peruvian cress ( Lepidium meyenii ), mistakenly referred to as Peruvian ginseng , Ginkgo biloba and others, which I do not want to mention in part (this is long enough) , And partly unknown to science at all - that's why ethnobotanics are studying native traditional medicine systems .
+Neurotropic adaptogens also include caterpillars ( Cordyceps spp.) , Peruvian cress ( Lepidium meyenii ), mistakenly referred to as Peruvian ginseng , Ginkgo biloba, and others, which I do not want to mention in part (this is long enough) , and partly unknown to science at all - that's why ethnobotanics are studying systems of native traditional medicine .